Best daily deals

 Does the Bose QuietComfort 45 and the Beats Studio3 Wireless have a microphone?

-Both headphones come with built-in microphones and the Bose QuietComfort 45 is a bit better than the Beats Studio3 Wireless in ideal conditions.
+Both headphones have built-in microphones, and the Bose QuietComfort 45 is a bit better than the Beats Studio3 Wireless in ideal conditions.
 The gap widens between the two headsets when you compare their microphones in windy conditions (Bose wind microphone demo; Beats wind microphone demo).

 Beats Studio3 Wireless ideal microphone demo (Ideal conditions):